Converting a document to PDF/A for myThesis submission

 Target audience: primarily for graduate students submitting a thesis

-PDF/A is a standard for archiving documents, and is the format required for final myThesis submission at McGill.
+PDF/A is a standard for archiving documents, and is the format required for final myThesis and other official document mangement platforms at McGill.

 If your thesis document was created in Microsoft Word, you can use the Save As function to save it in PDF/A format.
 If your document was created using LaTex or Word for Mac, you will need to first save it in .PS file (postscript) or .PDF format and then use Adobe Acrobat Pro to convert to PDF/A format.